 Claimants are encouraged to seek the assistance of counsel in preparing their Petitions for Monitor Review, but they are not required to have the assistance of counsel.
 Claimants may obtain such assistance at no charge from Class Counsel.
-Claimants may contact Class Counsel by writing or telephoning:
+Claimants may contact Class Counsel by writing, telephoning, or emailing: